Writing A Solicitation

 What your plans are for the work.
 Are you planning on launching a Kickstarter, pitching to publishers or is it just a personal project?

 What your progress is so far.
 Is it just an idea or have you written the whole script already?
-(That second option is far more appealing.)
+(That second option is far more appealing to publishers and artists.)

 Is there a specific style you’re looking for?
 If so, provide examples.